FDio/csit/docs/report/introduction/environment/sut_meltspec_snr.rst

   > STATUS: NOT VULNERABLE (your CPU vendor reported your CPU model as not affected)

   CVE-2018-3640 aka Variant 3a, rogue system register read
-  * CPU microcode mitigates the vulnerability: NO
+  * CPU microcode mitigates the vulnerability: YES
-  > STATUS: NOT VULNERABLE (your CPU vendor reported your CPU model as not affected)
+  > STATUS: NOT VULNERABLE (your CPU microcode mitigates the vulnerability)

   CVE-2018-3639 aka Variant 4, speculative store bypass
-  * Mitigated according to the /sys interface: YES (Mitigation: Speculative Store Bypass disabled via prctl)
+  * Mitigated according to the /sys interface: YES (Mitigation: Speculative Store Bypass disabled via prctl and seccomp)
-  > STATUS: NOT VULNERABLE (Mitigation: Speculative Store Bypass disabled via prctl)
+  > STATUS: NOT VULNERABLE (Mitigation: Speculative Store Bypass disabled via prctl and seccomp)

   CVE-2018-3615 aka Foreshadow (SGX), L1 terminal fault
   * CPU microcode mitigates the vulnerability: N/A